 In addition to the one piece of hand luggage allowed, passengers may also take on board an overcoat, shawl, umbrella, crutches or walking frame or stick and one bag of goods purchased at the airport shops after passing through security and passport control.

-Hand bags, briefcases, laptop cases and shop purchases must be placed inside your one piece of hand baggage.
+Standard fare passengers must place hand bags, briefcases and laptop cases inside their one piece of hand baggage.

 Infants that do not have their own seat and travel on the parent’s lap do not have any hand luggage allowance.

 Do you need an Easyjet cabin bag?
 Follow this link for a range of suitable bags

 For a fee of between £11 and £21 per item (dependent on the route) passengers can check a piece of luggage into the hold weighing up to 20Kg, a maximum of 3 items per passenger is allowed.
 Please be aware the hold luggage fee increases to £30 per item if not pre-booked online.

 If your checked in luggage weighs more than 20Kg you will be charged an excess weight fee at the airport of £10 per kilo so check the weight before you leave home.